 iv) Protecting research subjects, patients, and experimental animals.

 Each individual listed as an author on the title page of a submitted manuscript should have met the criteria for authorship as established by the International Committee of Medical Journal Editors (ICMJE).
 Each author must contribute substantially to research design, or the acquisition, analysis, or interpretation of data as well as contribute to the drafting of the paper or revising it critically.
+We think that more than 8 authors is unusal in each study, and AOJNMB strongly discourage inclusion of ghost authors.
+In exceptional cases of large international or national studies which number of authors might exceed the limit, the details of contribution of each author should be written for clarification.

 By virtue of the submitted manuscript, the corresponding author acknowledges that all the co-authors have seen and approved the final version of the manuscript.
 The corresponding author should provide all co-authors with information regarding the manuscript, and obtain their approval as well as the approval of their institute before submitting any revisions.
 The authors are responsible for the whole scientific content as well as the accuracy of the bibliographic information.
 Also, the authors must confirm that the article contains no libelous or other unlawful statements and does not contain any materials that violate any personal or proprietary rights of any other person or entity.
 The authors also confirm that have obtained written permission from copyright owners for any excerpts from copyrighted works that are included and have credited the sources in their article.
 Also If authors are using any personal details or images of patients or research subjects, they have obtained written permission or consent from the patient.